 Wild garlic is a bulbous, perennial plant and a relative of chives that grows wild in damp woodlands, and is often found in marshlands (fenlands) or near water drainage ditches in Britain and throughout Europe.
 It can be used in many of the same ways you'd use ramps, leeks, or green garlic, but especially as garlic itself, with some minor alterations and imagination: scrambled into eggs or frittatas, tossed into pasta dishes and stir-fries, or simmered in soups or added to soups.

-Cooking With Wild Garlic
+How to Cook With Wild Garlic

 All parts of the plant—bulb, leaves, and flowers—are edible.
-The leaves can be eaten raw or cooked, and they make a useful addition to bland foods such as a cream or cottage cheese and are delicious when added to salad, or in soups toward the end of cooking.
-They can also be used in a pesto in place of basil or other herbs or in a sauce for a background hint of garlic.
+The leaves can be eaten raw or cooked, and they make a useful addition to basic foods such as a cream or cottage cheese and are delicious when added to salad, or in soups toward the end of cooking.
+They can also be used in a pesto in place of basil or other herbs, or in a sauce for a background hint of garlic.

-You may want to add finely chopped wild garlic to mashed potatoes and serve with roast lamb or other meats.
+You may want to add finely chopped wild garlic to mashed potatoes and serve them with roast lamb or other meats.
 Basically, wild garlic can be used in a similar way to garlic cloves but just keep in mind the flavor will be less pronounced.
-(If you'd like a stronger flavor, add it at the end of cooking time—cooking depletes the garlic taste.)
+Cooking depletes the garlic taste, so add it at the end of cooking time to retain more flavor.

-Storing Wild Garlic
+Wild Garlic Recipes

 You can use wild garlic in some of the same ways that you'd use ramps, which are a kind of wild leek.
 You can also use them in recipes that call for leeks, scallions, or garlic scapes—with some adaptations.
 Wild garlic can be fermented, pickled, or used as is.
 You can also use this as an ingredient in compound butter.
 Several of these recipes can be used with wild garlic.